Economic and Political Overview

 Executive Power

-The president is both the chief of state and head of the government.
-The president and the vice-president are elected by popular vote to serve a five-year term, and are not eligible for a consecutive re-election.
+The president is both the chief of state and the head of the government.
+The president and the vice-president are elected by popular vote to serve a five-year term and are not eligible for a consecutive re-election.
 The president appoints the Cabinet and has executive powers, which include the implementation of the law within the country and running the day-to-day affairs.

 Legislative Power